 Temperature Guide for Dressing Babies

 To delve even deeper into what to dress a newborn in to sleep, use the following as a guide as to how many layers you should dress your child in according to the room’s temperature:

 - Cool: 16-18 Degrees Celsius: Swaddle or Wearable Blanket, Long Sleeve Vest, Long Sleeve PJs

 - Just Right: 19-21 Degrees Celsius: Swaddle or Wearable Blanket, Short-Sleeve Vest, Long-Sleeve PJs

 - Warm: 22 Degrees Celsius or More : Swaddle or Wearable Blanket and Short-Sleeved Vest or PJs

 After all is said and done, you may find that your baby still becomes either too hot or too cold at night.
 By touching his or her back, neck and chest, and watching for signs such as shivering, blue lips or sweat, you can begin to pull back layers, or add them, depending on the need.

 Think your little one may have developed a cold or fever from being too chilly at night?
-Know for sure by using a thermometer or following practical tips for a better gauge on what to do when your child’s doing poorly.
+Know for sure by using a thermometer (like the one in our baby care kit) or following practical tips for a better gauge on what to do when your child’s doing poorly.